 Finding Nemo

-Professor R. Craig Albertson of UMass Amherst joins us for a live, kid-friendly introduction as part of Science on Screen®, exploring how fish move and other fun facts about life under the sea.
+Professor R. Craig Albertson of UMass Amherst joins us for a kid-friendly introduction as part of Science on Screen®, exploring how fish move and other fun facts about life under the sea.

 In the colorful and warm tropical waters of the Great Barrier Reef, a Clown Fish named Marlin lives safe and secluded in his anemone home with his only son, Nemo.